 Depending on the country of origin, electric wires have different color coding.
 However, the coding should not be a worrying thing since careful checking and identification will ensure successful installation.

-Correct wiring of the light fixtures and other electrical components ensures long operation of the equipment without failure.
+Correct wiring of the light fixtures and other electrical components ensures the long operation of the equipment without failure.
 The risk of electric hazards as shock, fires, and electrocution is also reduced.

 Above all, it is advisable to involve a qualified electrician in the wiring of any equipment.
 An electrician, with proper knowledge of the country’s electric code, will ensure that the equipment and circuit, in general, meets the requirements.